Top 5 3rd Quarter Trades of Cl - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Client First Capital LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Clearview Wealth Advisors LLC’s top five trades of the quarter.

-During the quarter, Client First Capital LLC bought 149,365 shares of NAS:SHY for a total holding of 346,338.
-The trade had a 8.89% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $82.09.
+During the quarter, Clearview Wealth Advisors LLC bought 21,019 shares of ARCA:SCHD for a total holding of 215,117.
+The trade had a 1.11% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $72.31.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 49,370 shares in ARCA:XLV, giving the stock a 4.38% weight in the equity portfolio.
-Shares traded for an average price of $128.37 during the quarter.
+The guru sold out of their 11,945-share investment in ARCA:IJS.
+Previously, the stock had a 0.8% weight in the equity portfolio.
+Shares traded for an average price of $92.01 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Health Care Select Sector SPDR has a price-earnings ratio of 19.82 and a price-book ratio of 4.32.
+In terms of valuation, iShares S&P Small-Cap 600 Value ETF has a price-earnings ratio of 10.41 and a price-book ratio of 1.27.

-During the quarter, Client First Capital LLC bought 43,245 shares of ARCA:XLU for a total holding of 158,498.
-The trade had a 2.08% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $72.86.
+During the quarter, Clearview Wealth Advisors LLC bought 11,199 shares of ARCA:IJR for a total holding of 13,933.
+The trade had a 0.78% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $96.67.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Utilities Select Sector SPDR ETF has a price-earnings ratio of 22.94 and a price-book ratio of 2.12.
+In terms of valuation, iShares Core S&P Small-Cap ETF has a price-earnings ratio of 10.79 and a price-book ratio of 1.53.

-Client First Capital LLC reduced their investment in NAS:QQQ by 8,846 shares.
-The trade had a 1.91% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $301.34.
+During the quarter, Clearview Wealth Advisors LLC bought 13,400 shares of BATS:EFG for a total holding of 43,813.
+The trade had a 0.77% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $81.57.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, INVESCO QQQ Trust has a price-earnings ratio of 23.86 and a price-book ratio of 6.34.
+In terms of valuation, iShares MSCI EAFE Growth ETF has a price-earnings ratio of 19.15 and a price-book ratio of 2.98.

-Client First Capital LLC reduced their investment in ARCA:IEMG by 39,742 shares.
-The trade had a 1.5% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $47.93.
+During the quarter, Clearview Wealth Advisors LLC bought 41,202 shares of BATS:GOVT for a total holding of 345,577.
+The trade had a 0.75% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $23.61.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.